Chapter 10 Assignment 2: Nextflow

 Help me: params scope

-10.3 Part 2
+10.3 Part 2 (Build an OpenMS pipeline)

 As talked before the pipeline in the part 1 does mass spectrometry data pre-processing using XCMS software suite.
 In this part of the exercise, you will need to build a pipeline from scratch that does the same thing using OpenMS.
 You can of course use the pipeline in part 1 as a template and try to modify it to do that.